Shogunoftheitsoffice/KyokaTylerLegal/SimpleCountdown.md

 ### Intellectual Property

-The App and its original content (excluding User Content), features, and functionality are and will remain the exclusive property of **[Your Name / Company Name]**.
+The App and its original content (excluding User Content), features, and functionality are and will remain the exclusive property of **[Tyler Tirapelle]**.

 ***